Who are the men that pick for scraps amongst the ruins at the end of history?

 Oh, I don't know.

-I know he ate crocodile immune systems.
+I know he ate crocodile immune system.

-What was he eating bull testicles?
+Wasn't he eating bull testicles?

 Like, raw bull testicles.

-That was absolutely atrocious.
+It was absolutely atrocious.

 It turned out he was on steroids.

-Oh, okay, there we go.
+Oh, okay, let me go.

 What a surprise, right?

-But nobody, everybody expected that.
+But nobody everybody expected that.

-But there are people who don't know, who haven't been going to the gym as long as I or other people have, who will expect these results because that's what they've been sold online.
+But there are people who don't know, who haven't been going to the gym as long as I or other people who will expect these results because that's what they've been sold online.

 When they don't get these results, they'll maybe think, well, the only way I can get that is on steroids.